isak-m/edaf75/README.md

 python api.py
 ```

-This will work if you have python installed on your computer.
+This command will work if you have python installed on your computer.